 Bankruptcy is a procedure under federal law that allows debtors — both households and businesses — to eliminate some bills and repay others over a period of time, usually 60 months.

 There are five chapters of bankruptcy, each for certain situations.
-At The Law Offices of Sutton & Sutton in Lakewood, we can explain your various options.
+At The Law Offices of Sutton & Sutton in Golden, we can explain your various options.
 Watch an informative series of videos on the Basics of Bankruptcy by clicking on this link.

 Understanding Chapter 7 Bankruptcy